AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-5/docs/testing-guidelines.md

 This project emphasizes **Test-Driven Development (TDD)** as a core workflow pattern.
 Tests are not just validation tools—they're your roadmap for implementation and your safety net for refactoring.

+## Testing Scope

+This project focuses on **unit tests** and **integration tests**:

+- ✅ **Backend Unit Tests**: Testing individual functions and API endpoints with Jest
+- ✅ **Backend Integration Tests**: Testing API routes end-to-end with Supertest
+- ✅ **Frontend Component Tests**: Testing React components with React Testing Library
+- ✅ **Manual Browser Testing**: Verifying UI features work in real browsers

+We do **NOT** include:

+- ❌ **E2E Browser Automation**: No Playwright, Cypress, or Selenium
+- ❌ **Full Application E2E Tests**: Manual testing serves this purpose

+**Why this scope?** This keeps the lab focused on TDD principles and workflow automation without the complexity of e2e test infrastructure setup, flakiness management, and maintenance overhead.

 ## Testing Philosophy

 ### Tests Should Drive Development